Plants Model Continuous Environmental Tracking | The Institute for Creation Research

 We live in a world of seasonal and other environmental fluctuations.
 When it comes to growing, flowering, and producing seed, timing is everything for plants.
 In many climates that aren’t near the equator, growth and flowering processes can occur effectively during only certain times of the year.
 Plants adapt to these seasonal changes by tracking both day length and temperature through an elaborate network of integrated photoreceptors and temperature-sensing mechanisms.2 For example, the longer and warmer days of spring trigger light and temperature receptor proteins in plant leaves, turning on a host of flowering and reproductive activity.

 Plants also respond to light in such a way that their shoots grow toward light (called phototropism).
 Many people have put a houseplant near a window and noticed that the plant will bend or grow toward it.
-Not only do the photoreceptors of a plant allow it to monitor seasonal day length (photoperiod), they also monitor light intensity and quality (ratio of red to far light).
+Not only do the photoreceptors of a plant allow it to monitor seasonal day length (photoperiod), they also monitor light intensity and quality (ratio of red to far-red light).
 These photoreceptors trigger an increase in growth in the cells farthest from the light, causing the plant to bend toward it.
 If a plant is located in a densely populated group of plants, it will grow tall and lanky to reach the light, compared to a shorter and more compact shape if there is more distance between it and its neighbors.

 Did you ever wonder how plants know how to grow upright?
 They do this by special gravity-sensing carbohydrate granules that orient themselves in cells according to the earth’s gravitational field.
 This gravitropic mechanism then triggers targeted gene activity and growth to cause the plant to grow perfectly perpendicular to the earth’s surface.